webiny/github-actions-wac/README.md

 ## Why Create GitHub Actions via Code?

-Creating GitHub Actions workflows via code has a couple of benefits:
+Creating GitHub Actions workflows 1 has a couple of benefits:

 - no need to write YAML (sorry 😅)
 - type safety - the `yarn github-actions-wac build` command will throw TypeScript errors if something is wrong
-- no need to copy/paste dozens of lines of YAML - simply store all of your repetitive jobs/steps into variables (or even as factory functions if additional dynamicity is required)
+- no need to copy/paste dozens of lines of YAML - simply store all of your repetitive jobs/steps as variables (or even as factory functions if additional dynamicity is required)
 - it's even possible to import external NPM modules if needed (although, personally I haven't had the need to do it yet)

 ## Examples